Shyam Steel aims to double turnover in 3 years | Headlines

 The company clocked a turnover of Rs 4,500 crore in 2021-22.

-Shyam Steel group director Keshav Beriwala told reporters here the company will pump in Rs 1,500 crore to set up a 0.35 million tonnes per annum plant to manufacture TMT bars in West Bengal and has already got 600 acres of land from the state government for the same.
+Shyam Steel director Lalit Beriwala told reporters here the company will pump in Rs 1,500 crore to set up a 0.35 million tonnes per annum plant to manufacture TMT bars in West Bengal and has already got 600 acres of land from the state government for the same.

 Besides, the company will also ramp up the capacity of its present plant in Durgapur from present 0.7 million tonnes per annum to 1 million tonnes per annum which will happen in the beginning of the next financial year.